rgc99/irrigation_unlimited/README.md

 ### 5.10.
 Check Back Object

 This is used to check the state of the physical switch concurs with the state of the controller or zone.
-An out of sync can occur due to transmission or communications problems especially with protcols like WiFi or zigbee.
+An out of sync can occur due to transmission or communications problems especially with protcols like WiFi, Zigbee or ZWave.
 The check back will report discrepancies and attempt to resync the switch.
 Should the resync fail a message will be logged and an [event](#1012-irrigation_unlimited_switch_error-irrigation_unlimited_sync_error) fired.
 The event can be use for notifications such as an email or phone alert.
 For more information see [Notifications](#10-notifications)

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |